imalokvr/weather-forecast/README.md

 This project provides weather metrics for a specific city

 ## Features
-- It exposes "/data/{cityName}" endpoint retrives weather data for next three days
+- It exposes "/data/{cityName}" endpoint to retrive weather data for next three days
 - Weather data metrics :
  	- Average temperature (in Celsius) of the next 3 days from todays date for Daytime (06:00 – 18:00) and Night time (18:00 – 06:00).
  	- Average of pressure for the next 3 days from todays date.